Riyomi/PyCommercial/README.md

 ## Introduction

-PyCommercial is a webshop app created with Django, TailwindCSS with a hint of Javascript/JQuery.
+PyCommercial is a webshop app created with Django, TailwindCSS and a hint of Javascript/JQuery.
 Users can browse / review products, add them to their carts and place orders.

 ## Note (important)